ghs-robotics/ftc_app2017/README.md

 # Garfield Robotic's ftc_app2017
 Welcome to our code for 2017!
-This repo contains code for both FTC Team 4042 "Non-Standard Deviation" and for Team 12788 "Ultraviolet".
+This repo contains code for both FTC Team 4042 "Nonstandard Deviation" and for Team 12788 "Ultraviolet".

 This is an Android Studio project to create the FTC Robot Controller app.